newjersey/navigator.business.nj.gov/content/src/anytime-action-tasks-licenses/code23-trailer-permit.md

 :::callout{ showHeader="true" headerText="Once completed, you will have:" showIcon="false" calloutType="conditional" }
 * A Code 23 trailer permit, valid for the trailer's life, or as long as the Code 23 registration remains valid
-* You will get your permit by email, fax, or from the "My Queue" page on your NJDOT GotPermits profile
+* A permit that you will get by email, fax, or from the "My Queue" page on your NJDOT GotPermits profile

 :::